goyek/goyek/README.md

 $ go run ./build -h
 Usage: [flag(s) | task(s)]...
 Flags:
-  -v    --verbose    Default: false    Verbose output: log all tasks as they are run.
+  -v    Default: false    Verbose output: log all tasks as they are run.
 Also print all text from Log and Logf calls even if the task succeeds.
 Tasks:
   all     build pipeline
   fmt     go fmt